nickyjgarland/g2gpap/README.md

 # Contributing to this guide

-This guide is perodically updated to take into account changes in both aerial survey and digitial preservaion.
-We also encourage our community to contibute and improve these guides through their own knowldge and expertise.
+This guide is perodically updated to take into account changes in both aerial survey and digitial preservation.
+We also encourage our community to contribute and improve these guides through their own knowldge and expertise.

 If you have a suggestion please open an issue within this Github repository.
 Documentation about how to undertaken this is provided in the [Github docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
 Before you open a new issue, please check if any of our [open issues](https://github.com/nickyjgarland/g2gpap/issues) cover your suggestions already.
 Alternatively if you are more comformble you can contact the ADS directly with your suggestion (see below).